Long range voter models and dynamical fractional Brownian motion: Estimates on the Random Graph

-From the second to third line we summed over $n_2$ and used \ref{twopoint}, and for the last inequality we used the semigroup property and \ref{twopoint} again.
-Since $\mu$ is symmetric and we are summing over $n_1,n_2\in[0,n]$ the other two terms in \ref{tripsbound} satisfy the same bound.
+We summed over $n_2$ and used \ref{twopoint probability} for first inequality, applied the semigroup property and then used Lemma \ref{twopoint} to finish.
+Since $\mu$ is symmetric and we are summing over $n_1,n_2\in[0,n]$, one has the same bound on the contribution of $E_2$ and $E_3$.
 Thus $\E|T_0^S|^2 \leq C n^{2\alpha+2\epsilon}$. \end{proof}

-Next we establish a covariance estimate on the connected components.
-The coupling arguement used was adapted from Lemma 7.1 in \cite{JL}. \begin{proof}[Proof of Lemma 4.4] We assume without loss of generality that $q=(0,0)$ and we write $0$ for the point $(0,0)$.
-To begin compute

-We claim each term on the last line above is upper bounded by the probability all 4 points coalesce.
+Next we establish Lemma \ref{cov}.
+We need the following lemma, which uses a coupling argument inspired by Lemma 7.1 in \cite{JL}.